 - Road Traffic Act Offences;

-Many of our lawyers were previously prosecutors in law enforcement agencies or the Attorney-General’s Chambers.
+Our IRB Law lawyers were previously prosecutors in law enforcement agencies or the Attorney-General’s Chambers.
 They have clear insight into prosecutorial discretion and will assist you to take the best course of action for your criminal charges to ensure that the best outcome is achieved.

 The congregation of the humblest lawyers with exceptional hardwork, track record and experience in one place means that you will always be able to tap on a rich pool of experience and knowledge in criminal law to defend, mitigate and advise you.

-Our criminal lawyers will evaluate your case constantly.
+Our best criminal lawyers will evaluate your case constantly.
 From multiple consults to minute updates and responses for help on your matter till the conclusion of your case, we will be there for you every step of the way.
 We will transparent, we are well-read on the latest cases and punishments for criminal law charges and sentencing trends in the Criminal Courts.
 We will be able to advise you on the chances of appeal, the chances of a custodial sentence versus a fine for the offences, the chances of reducing your charges so that you may be charged under a section under which you may be punished for a lower sentence.

 In this article, we have decided to discuss some cases that we see on an upward trend.
 A lot of persons are getting charged for nuisance, disorderly behaviour, affray, abuse of public officers, unlawful assembly and rioting.
 The most shocking observation is that these persons believed that their actions were entirely lawful or were acting in self defence.
 Our lawyers emphathise with our clients but will guide them to mitigate their actions and/or make payment of restitution so that the Courts and the Attorney-General’s chambers give them a second chance.
 Most importantly, our clients are encouraged to feel genuine remorse to victims and efforts are always made by our clients to communicate their apologies to the victim and society at large.